 We are scheduled to present this report of our findings and recommendations to the Runnymede Joint Committee at its meeting on 7 July 2021 (meeting to be confirmed).
 Councillors will read, comment and hopefully agree the recommendations in the report giving their approval for all the proposals to be formally advertised and consulted upon with the public.

 We shall then formally advertise the proposals and consult with all potentially affected residents.
 It is anticipated this will take place in the autumn of 2021.

 Please note that any Egham town centre proposals will be displayed in the Englefield Green division.

-All the feedback that has been received during the 28 day formal advertising period, will be collected together in a report.
-This report will then be presented to the Joint Committee Chairman and the County Councillor for your area to read.
-Taking the feedback submitted into account, together we will decide on the best way forward and make final recommendations on how to proceed at each location where changes are proposed.
+All the feedback that is received during the 28 day formal advertising period, is then collected together into a report.
+The report is presented to the Joint Committee Chairman, the County Councillors and Borough Councillors who sit on the Joint Committee to read.
+Taking the feedback submitted into account, together we decide on the best way forward and make final decisions on how to proceed at each location where changes are proposed.

 Installing the agreed changes on the roads will then take place.

 A final Traffic Regulation Order (TRO), will be made and published, so the changes made in the review then become legally enforceable by Civil Enforcement Officers.